saltstack/salt/doc/topics/venafi/venafi.rst

 :param str dns_name: Required.
 The FQDN of the domain that will be hosted on
     the minion.

-:param str zone: Optional.
+:param str zone: Required.
 Default value is "default".
 The zone on Venafi that
     the domain belongs to.

 :param str password: Optional.
 If specified, the password to use to access the
-    generated RSA key.
+    generated key.

 gen_csr